phaidra/phaidra/README.md

 ```

 ## Remove docker images
 The following command will remove the docker images associated with your PHAIDRA installation.
 As mentioned above, replace `phaidra-demo` with `phaidra-ssl` or `phaidra-shib`, depending on your installation.
+This command can be run from anywhere.

 ```
-# remove docker images
+# COMMAND:
 docker image rm $(docker image ls --filter label=com.docker.compose.project=phaidra-demo --quiet)
+# EXPECTED OUTPUT (hashes are matter of change):

 Untagged: phaidra-demo-chronos:latest
 Deleted: sha256:43313fc1a91124996245a88e342f344bcce81d85ee2f9ebf684273ce5c5b66a5
 Untagged: phaidra-demo-ui:latest